 HIV infection Human Immunodeficiency Virus (HIV) Infection in Infants and Children Human immunodeficiency virus (HIV) infection is caused by the retrovirus HIV-1 (and less commonly by the related retrovirus HIV-2).
 Infection leads to progressive immunologic deterioration and... read more can be transmitted from mother to child transplacentally or perinatally.
 When the mother is not treated, risk of transmission at birth is about 25 to 35%.

 Listeriosis Listeriosis Listeriosis is bacteremia, meningitis, cerebritis, dermatitis, an oculoglandular syndrome, intrauterine and neonatal infections, or rarely endocarditis caused by Listeria species.
-Symptoms vary... read more is more common during pregnancy.
+Symptoms... read more is more common during pregnancy.
 Listeriosis increases risk of

 Listeriosis Neonatal Listeriosis Neonatal listeriosis is acquired transplacentally or during or after delivery.
 Symptoms are those of sepsis.
 Diagnosis is by culture or polymerase chain reaction testing of mother and infant... read more can be transmitted from mother to child transplacentally or perinatally.

-Bacterial vaginosis Bacterial Vaginosis (BV) Bacterial vaginosis is vaginitis due to a complex alteration of vaginal flora in which lactobacilli decrease and anaerobic pathogens overgrow.
-Symptoms include a gray, thin, fishy-smelling vaginal... read more and possibly genital chlamydial infection Chlamydial, Mycoplasmal, and Ureaplasmal Mucosal Infections Sexually transmitted urethritis, cervicitis, proctitis, and pharyngitis not due to gonorrhea are caused predominantly by chlamydiae and infrequently by mycoplasmas or Ureaplasma sp.
+Bacterial vaginosis Bacterial Vaginosis (BV) Bacterial vaginosis is a dysbiosis, a complex alteration of vaginal flora, in which lactobacilli decrease and anaerobic pathogens overgrow.
+Symptoms include a yellow-green or gray, thin, malodorous... read more and possibly genital chlamydial infection Chlamydia and Mycoplasmal Mucosal Infections Sexually transmitted urethritis, cervicitis, proctitis, and pharyngitis (that are not due to gonorrhea) are caused predominantly by chlamydiae and less frequently by mycoplasmas.
 Chlamydiae... read more predispose to

 Tests for these infections are done during routine prenatal evaluations or if symptoms develop.